capjamesg/jamesg-indieauth/README.md

 Create a file called config.py in the root directory of the project.
 Add the following value to the file:

     ME="https://yourdomain.com"

-Next, add your Twitter API keys to the file like so (leave all values you do not want to specify as ""):

-    TWITTER_OAUTH_KEY="KEY"
-    TWITTER_OAUTH_SECRET="SECRET"

-These values can be obtained from [Twitter](https://developer.twitter.com).
-You will need a Twitter Developer account to obtain these values.

 Then add your GitHub OAuth API keys (leave all values you do not want to specify as ""):